stalinkay/web-folder-structure/05 - Design/README.md

-# 04 – Branding
+# 05 – Design

-This is where I like to keep all the files received by the client when discussing ideas about the look and feel of the site.
-So any fonts, branding guidelines or logo’s that the client currently has are dropped in here.
+This is usually the folder that contains the initial bulk of the project work by myself.
+The graphic folder contained within here is where any creative work that I design live (including PSD layouts or wireframes).